XSD Tools¶

 How to Generate Documentation¶

-- Load your XSD file in the XSD Tools
+- Open your XSD file in the editor host

 - Select your output format (HTML, Word, or PDF)